 13.2 The DPO will co-ordinate our response which may include written material provided by external legal advisors.
 The action taken will depend upon the nature of the request.
 The DPO will write to the individual and explain the legal situation and whether we will comply with the request.
 A standard letter/email from the DPO should suffice in most cases.

-13.3 The DPO will inform any relevant Officer of the club of any action that must be taken to legally comply.
+13.3 The DPO will inform any relevant Officer of the association of any action that must be taken to legally comply.
 The DPO will co-ordinate any additional activity required by the IT Department to meet the request.

 13.4 The DPO will be responsible for ensuring that the relevant response is made within the time period required.

 13.5 The DPO’s reply may be validated by any other relevant Officer of the association.
 For more complex cases, the letter/email to be sent may be checked by legal advisors.

 14. Your main obligations

 14.1 What this all means for you can be summarised as follows: